 35

-lotion bottles, an ancient Hipoglós-brand rash ointment, nearly empty.
+lotion bottles, an ancient rash ointment.
 Toothpaste and brush.
 Floss.
 He closes the cabinet and sits again on the toilet seat.

-He thinks about taking a bath, but he doesn’t want to ask for a towel.
+A bath would be nice, but he doesn’t want to ask for a towel.
 It’s all so ridiculous.
 Once, he was capable of approaching anyone, no matter the situation.
 How many times had he gone right up to a widow in tears?
 How many times had he been the cause of a widow’s tears?
 My condolences, madam, your husband was shot, run over, wiped out during the kidnapping, torched between four tires until he turned to rubber, knifed on a corner in Sulacap.
 And then the woman would weep in Joel’s arms.
 When she finally came up for breath, he would ask, “Would you happen to have a photo of the deceased?
 It’s for tomorrow’s paper.
 Three-by-four would get the job done.”

 Joel goes back to the bedroom.
 He sits on the bed, plugs in the lamp.
 A soft light glows from the rose-colored lampshade.
 He lies down, hands on chest.
-He gets up and leaves the bedroom, walking to the living room.
+Then gets up and leaves the bedroom, making his way to the living room.

-He finds Glória in front of the TV.
-Transfixed, her gaze intent and eyebrows raised, as though someone were telling her that the neighbor had gone to buy bread in the nude.
+Gloria sits transfixed in front of the TV, gaze intent and eyebrows raised, as though someone were telling her over and over that the neighbor had gone to buy bread in the nude.

 He settles in on the opposite end of the couch.